Mars Lander Mission

-The Indian Space Research Organization plans to launch this mission by 2025.
-The mission will include a hyperspectral camera, a high resolution panchromatic camera and a radar to understand early Martian crust, recent basalts and boulder falls.
-The mission is proposed to be followed by another, including soft landing on Mars in 2030.
+Mars Lander Mission (MLM) (unofficially called Mangalyaan-2) is a proposed second mission to Mars by ISRO.

 History

 Following the successful insertion of the Mars Orbiter Mission (also called Mangalyaan) into Martian orbit, ISRO announced its intent to launch a second mission to Mars at the Engineers Conclave conference held in Bengaluru on 28 October 2014.
-The proposed launch vehicle for this campaign is the GSLV Mk III, which flew for the first time on 5 June 2017, which might be powerful enough to place MOM on a direct-to-Mars trajectory alongside carrying much more heavier satellite, unlike the lighter Mars Orbiter Mission, which used a less powerful PSLV rocket.
+The proposed launch vehicle for this campaign is the LVM3, which flew for the first time on 5 June 2017, and might be powerful enough to place MOM on a direct-to-Mars trajectory alongside much heavier satellites, unlike the lighter Mars Orbiter Mission, which used a less powerful PSLV-XL rocket.

 In January 2016, India and France signed a letter of intent for ISRO and CNES to jointly build MOM 2 by 2020, but by April 2018, France was not yet involved in the mission.
-The Indian government funded MOM 2 in its 2017 budget proposal, and ISRO is considering whether the best path is to conduct an orbiter/lander/rover mission or to opt for only an orbiter with more sophisticated instruments than those flown on MOM.
-In a podcast recording VSSC director S. Somanath in October 2019, it was reported the architecture for mission is yet to be finalized and may also have a lander and rover, but no timeline was announced.
+The Indian government funded MOM 2 in its 2017 budget proposal, and ISRO was considering whether the best path would be to conduct an orbiter/lander/rover mission or to opt for only an orbiter with more sophisticated instruments than those flown on MOM.
+In a podcast recording, Vikram Sarabhai Space Centre director S. Somanath in October 2019 reported the architecture for mission was yet to be finalized and may also have a lander and rover, but no timeline was announced.

-In February 2021, ISRO called for 'Announcement of Opportunities' on MOM 2.
+In February 2021, ISRO called for an 'Announcement of Opportunities' on MOM 2.
 In it, K. Sivan announced that Mangalyaan 2 will only be an orbiter mission.
+Being launched by the LVM3 rocket (formerly the GSLV mk III), and using Aerobraking the MOM-2 satellite can carry more than 7 times the payload for MOM-1, also with a reduction in perigee to about 200 km above the surface of Mars.

+In a recorded interview in October 2019, the Vikram Sarabhai Space Centre (VSSC) director indicated the possibility of inclusion of a lander, but in an interview to The Times of India in February 2021 the ISRO chairman clarified that the mission will consist solely of an orbiter.
+The orbiter will use aerobraking to lower its initial apoapsis and enter into an orbit more suitable for observations.

+In 2024, the mission plan was updated, and now includes a rover, helicopter, sky crane and a supersonic parachute.

+The Mission received approval from the Space Commission on 21 February 2025.
+Development of the Spacecraft is expected to begin after approval from the Union Cabinet.